ProofSnap smart contracts and digital evidence illustration

 • No expensive notarization or lawyers required

-• Each party submits evidence hashes to shared contract
+• Each party submits evidence hashes to a shared contract

 • Contract enforces discovery deadlines automatically

-• Reduces disputes about when evidence was produced
+• Reduces disputes about when evidence was produced—critical under Federal Rules of Evidence 902(13)-(14)

 • Capture damage photos with ProofSnap

-• Submit to smart contract with policy details
+• Submit evidence hash to a smart contract alongside policy ID

 Technical Implementation Possibilities